jupyterlab/jupyterlab/docs/source/user/documents_kernels.rst

 In the Jupyter architecture, kernels are separate processes started by the server that run your code in different programming languages and environments.
-JupyterLab enables you to connect any open text file to a :ref:`code console and kernel <code_console>`.
+JupyterLab enables you to connect any open text file to a :ref:`code console and kernel <code-console>`.
 This means you can easily run code from the text file in the kernel interactively.

 .. _create-console: